 It was not until her fourth year coaching (2005) that the Golden Tornadoes returned to post-season play for the first time since the 1997-98 school year.

-Craft also serves as the East Region Women’s Tennis Chair for the National Christian College Athletic Association (NCCAA), of which Geneva is a member.
+Craft also serves as the East Region Women’s Tennis Chair for the National Christian College Athletic Association (NCCAA).

 Contact Coach Craft by email at firstname.lastname@example.org.